devopness/devopness/docs/servers/remove-selfhosted-server.md

 :::note

-**NOTE**: Removing a self hosted server will not delete its data from the host
+Removing a self hosted server will not delete its data from the host

 :::